Spring Blooming Landscape Plants

 Forsythia

 “What are all those yellow flowering bushes I see blooming right now”?
 These are forsythia plants (above), and when they flower, it definitely means SPRING.
-One of our favorites is Magical Gold; it is a smaller growing variety that matures at 5 feet tall and 4 feet wide, and features extra large flowers that cover stems almost entirely!
+One of our favorites is Show Off; it is a smaller growing variety that matures at 5- 6 feet tall and 5-6 feet wide, and features extra large flowers that cover stems almost entirely!

 Bridalwreath Spirea

 Another show stopping spring blooming large shrub or small specimen tree are the deciduous spring blooming Magnolias.
 There are several to choose from; from purple blooms to white.
-The one pictured above is Royal Star; we are sold out at the moment but have more coming in soon.
-Mature size is approximately 10 to 12 feet tall and wide.
+The one pictured above is Black Tulip.
 Some people shy away from deciduous plants but just take a look at how well these blooms show up on bare branches.
-This magnolia has excellent heat and cold tolerance.
-AND it’s fragrant!
+Jane’s are another favorite; larger growing and multi-trunk trees that are excellent specimen trees for focal points in landscapes.

 Redbud